About unpaid back taxes.

-Unlike most other tax resolution firms which approach problems from a limited vantage point of there only being about four options with each option ending when one step is taken to pursue the option.
-Our job isn’t done until we help you obtain relief or exhaust all available remedies.
+Some tax resolution firms which approach problems from a limited vantage point of there only being about four options.
+These are the only services they provide.
+If your case does not fit easily within one of these service offerings, it is unlikely you will obtain the relief you are seeking.
+You need a more comprehensive view to exhaust all available remedies.
 This can even include litigation if necessary.

 Our team takes a multifaceted and holistic approach to tax liabilities and tax debts.
 We can do this given our extensive IRS background and experience.
-This means that we have a deep understanding of technical tax laws and procedural rules and our clients goals and plans, which is key to our ability to solve tax problems from an IRS perspective.
-This is why we excel at finding solutions to even the most difficult of tax-related cases.
+We have a deep understanding of technical tax laws and procedural rules and our clients goals and plans, which is key to our ability to solve tax problems from an IRS perspective.
+This is why we excel at finding solutions to even the most difficult of tax relief cases.

 Take action to manage your unpaid tax debts.

 Whether it means helping you to establish a reasonable payment plan, setting up a payment agreement, or filing an appeal, we can help you resolve issues with the IRS in a way that works for all parties.